explainers-by-googlers/cross-origin-storage/security-privacy-questionnaire.md

 ## 02. Do features in your specification expose the minimum amount of information necessary to implement the intended functionality?

 Yes, the API exposes only the existence of a file with a known hash and provides read access to it.
 By default, exposure is limited to Same-Site contexts.
 No additional metadata is exposed.
-Write access is always granted, just like any page can freely store arbitrary data until its storage quota is reached in other storage mechanisms like the bucket file system (origin private file system), IndexedDB, or the Cache API.
+Write access is always granted, analogously to how pages may freely store data until their quota is exhausted in mechanisms such as the Origin Private File System, IndexedDB, or the Cache API.
 The optional `origins` field allows developers to further minimize exposure by restricting resource access to a trusted set of origins.
 Global sharing of resources is strictly an opt-in operation.
-User agents that disallow third-party cookies by default are expected to not expose the COS API either.
+User agents that disallow third-party cookies by default are expected not to expose the COS API.

 ## 03. Do the features in your specification expose personal information, personally-identifiable information (PII), or information derived from either?

 Possibly.
 If a COS file is only used on a couple of websites, a site can discover that the user visited those sites by checking for the file's presence.
-The attacker site would need to probe hashes of resources it's interested in, which the user agent may optionally start lying about.
+The attacker site would need to probe hashes of resources it's interested in, for which the user agent may return a false negative.
 One such attack could be checking for the presence of a specific niche JavaScript library only used on certain sites.
 The `origins` field specifically addresses this by allowing resources to be hidden from any origin not explicitly listed by the storer, reducing the attack surface.

 As a further mitigation, user agents are expected to implement an availability gating mechanism.
 Resources on an allowlist of well-known, widely-used assets (for example, popular AI model weights from recognized model hubs) are unconditionally eligible for cross-origin disclosure.
 For all other resources, user agents should only confirm a file's presence once it has been observed on a minimum number of distinct origins, ensuring that resources unique to a small number of sites are not disclosed.
 When a resource does not meet this threshold, the user agent returns a `NotFoundError` `DOMException` regardless of whether the file is present in COS, making the COS storage state indistinguishable from absence.